davedoesdev/mqlobber/README.md

 **Parameters:**

 - `{String} [topic]` Which messages the client should no longer receive.
-If topic is `undefined` then the client will receive no more messages.
+If topic is `undefined` then the client will receive no more messages at all.

 - `{Function} [cb]` Optional function to call once the subscription has been made.
 This will be passed the following argument: